 If the HMACs match, the integrity tests are considered a success and the DRBG KAT is invoked.
-If even one of the two parts of the integrity test fails, the flag is set to "255" and the CM will block all requests (qcedev will block user and qcrypto will block kernel function calls).
-The DRBG is implicitly blocked as it uses the qcrypto AES interface which as previously stated has been blocked.
-Both the zimage verification and the self integrity test have to pass in order for the whole integrity test to succeed.
+If any part of the integrity test fails, the code panics the kernel causing the kernel and therefore the cryptographic module to shut down..
+Both the CM binary integrity verification and the self integrity module test have to pass in order for the whole integrity test to succeed.